 - a.
-The Dean will attach his/her letter and forward the applicant's file, including the dossier, outside letters and supporting documentation to the Office of the Academic Vice President. - b.
-The applicant should supply eight (8) additional copies of the dossier only directly to the Office of the Academic Vice President. - 8.
-BY DECEMBER 15: The Office of the Academic Vice President will have a copy of the Rank and Tenure file available for each member of the Committee.
+The Dean will attach his/her letter and forward the applicant's file, including the dossier, faculty letters, outside letters and supporting documentation to the Office of the Senior Vice President for Academic Affairs. - b.
+The Office of the Senior Vice President for Academic Affairs will have a copy of the Rank and Tenure file available for each member of the Committee.
 This file will then be closed, except for information not reasonably obtainable at that time.
-The Committee will not consider incomplete applications. - 9.
+The Committee will not consider incomplete applications. - 12.
 BY FEBRUARY 15: A Committee recommendation for or against promotion or tenure will be forwarded to the applicant.
-Applicants may discuss reasons for the negative recommendation with the Academic Vice President. - 10.
+Applicants may discuss reasons for the negative recommendation with the Academic Vice President. - 13.
 BY MARCH 1: Appeals must be filed by the applicant in the Office of the Academic Vice President with rationale clearly stated.
 Additional information or clarification shall be submitted at this time.
 The Applicant will supply the Dean and appropriate faculty with this material for comment.
-The Dean and the appropriate faculty will provide these comments to the Office of the Academic Vice President by March 10. - 11.
+The Dean and the appropriate faculty will provide these comments to the Office of the Academic Vice President by March 10. - 14.
 BY APRIL 1: The Committee recommendation for or against the appeal will be forwarded to the applicant.
 The Committee recommendations for all applicants will be presented to the President.
-The Academic Vice President will make his/her recommendation to the President and provide the Committee with a copy. - 12.
-BY APRIL 15: The applicant will be notified of the final decision.

-13. An applicant may request written reasons for denial of promotion or tenure from the Administration in accord with the Faculty Handbook.
+The Academic Vice President will make his/her recommendation to the President and provide the Committee with a copy. - 15.
+BY APRIL 15: The applicant will be notified of the final decision. - 16.
+An applicant may request written reasons for denial of promotion or tenure from the Administration in accord with the Faculty Handbook.
 That request should be presented to the Academic Vice President.